Welcome to Hertfordshire Walker

 Photograph taken along walk 79: Panshanger Park Short Loop Image by Hertfordshire Walker released under Creative Commons BY-NC-SA 4.0

-A great amount of effort has been put into the development of Panshanger Park, once a series of quarries but now a beautiful nature reserve with the River Mimram, which is one of only 180 chalk rivers in the world, running through the site.
+A great amount of effort has been put into the development of Panshanger Park which was once a series of quarries but is now a beautiful nature reserve with the River Mimram, which is one of only 180 chalk rivers in the world, running through the site.

 There are several picturesque lakes, well sign-posted woodland trails, and an area for picnics.